 Are the kittens healthy?

 Kittens who are sick or hurt need immediate care.
 Kittens who are dirty or skinny, kittens who have wounds or eyes that are crusted have likely been abandoned by mom.
 These kittens should be picked up immediately so they can receive medical care.

-Of course, kittens will be found in a variety of circumstances, and it's not always easy to know if they need help.
+Kittens will be found in a variety of circumstances, and it's not always easy to know if they need help.
 Our team is available to help you determine the best course of action.
 Need some help?
-Click here to contact us.
+Please click here for contact information.

 Caring for Kittens at Home

 Caring for bottle babies requires several feedings overnight and throughout the day.
 It's a lot of work, but it's also a rewarding experience that can make a lifesaving difference for kittens in need.
 Supporting them at home keeps them safe and healthy until they've reached 8 weeks of age and can be spayed/neutered and adopted.

 Depending on their age, kittens need milk replacer, special bottles, and may need to eat every two hours (that means the middle of the night, too).
 These supplies can be readily found at your local pet store, and there are many online resources that can help with this process.
 Check out this guide to caring for neonatal kittens before attempting to care for kittens yourself.

 Check out the following videos for tips and guides on caring for bottle baby kittens.

 Depending on availability, we may be able to provide supplies and guidance if you want to care for kittens at home.
 If you need assistance, click here for more information about how to contact our team.

 Additional Kitten Resources